Carrabba’s Olive Oil Bread Dip

 Selecting the Best Bread

-You need great bread to bring out the best in Carrabba’s dipping oil.
+It would be best if you had great bread to bring out the best in Carrabba’s dipping oil.
 There are only two requirements.
 The first one is that the bread needs to be crusty.
 Ideally, that means a fresh-baked artisan-style loaf such as a Tuscan or sourdough bread.
 Stay away from that that is already overly seasoned or contains add-ins.
 You want the flavor of the bread to complement and not compete with the bread.

 Secondly, you want the bread warm, but not hot or toasted.
-The easiest way to warm your bread is to wrap it in aluminum foil and place it in a preheated oven at 350 for five to ten minutes.
+The easiest way to warm your bread is to wrap it in aluminum foil and place it in a preheated oven at 350°F for five to ten minutes.
 Never heat bread in the microwave.

-Warming bread makes it go stale quicker, so you should only warm the bread you intend to eat immediately.
+Warming bread makes it go stale faster, so you should only warm the bread you intend to eat immediately.
 Keep the rest of the loaf wrapped in a kitchen towel or a linen bread bag on the counter.

 Ingredients for Carrabba’s Olive Oil Bread Dip